About Cinegy Cinescore

 At any time during the test or on its completion, you can view the CPU, GPU, and FPS values for any profile tested.
 To do this, select any profile (tested or being tested) in the list and hover the mouse over the desired graph:

-Upon tests completion, the results are automatically reported in graphical representation.
-The received information is split into three tabs within the "Encoding results" section with the average characteristics of the frame rate, CPU, and GPU load values displayed accordingly:
+Upon tests completion, the results are automatically reported in the graphical representation.
+The received information is split into four tabs under the "Encoding results" section with the detailed characteristics of the FPS (avg), CPU load (avg), GPU Video Engine load (avg), and Machine configuration values displayed accordingly:

 Use the "Encoding results" configuration group to define whether the SD, HD, UHD or 8K standard profiles results will be displayed on the graph: